 *Guests are reminded to check individual business websites for operational details.

-Lake Tobias’ signature attraction, the Safari Tour, is now a self-guided adventure.
-From your own vehicle, the family can see elk, bison, deer, antelope, flightless birds, and exotic animals like the Watusi (African cattle) and Asian Water Buffalo.
+Lake Tobias’ signature attraction is a Safari Tour.
+See elk, bison, deer, antelope, flightless birds, and exotic animals like the Watusi (African cattle) and Asian Water Buffalo.
 In all, more than 500 animals roam freely across 150 acres of rolling hills.
 In spring and fall, the Safari Tour is self-guided with guests using their own vehicle along a marked path.
 Through the height of the summer season, guests enjoy the Safari Tour in an open-air converted bus with a driving tour guide.

 Did you know that the water buffalo has 3 times the fat content in its milk compared to our cattle species?
 That’s why their milk is said to make the world’s best mozzarella cheese!

-The newest sights (or heights) at Lake Tobias are three reticulated giraffes – Spike & Bakari, and Tucker!
-Take the walking trail through the newest section of the park to find these fellas roaming in their three-acre pasture.
+Lions and Tigers and....GIRAFFES!
+Take the walking trail through one of the newest sections of the park to find Bakari and Tucker roaming in their three-acre pasture.
 Giraffes are the tallest land animal, and seeing these lofty lads up close is a truly unique experience.

 Lake Tobias offers visitors a chance to give the giraffes a special treat (like vegetables and Acacia branches) from an elevated platform.
 A giraffe's diet is very strict, and a limited food supply will be sold during each feeding time.
 Giraffe Feeding Times: 10:30, 1:00, and 4:00.